TitiFix/Geneweb2/docs/ged/Ged.TIME_VALUE.md

 ﻿# Abstract
+The time of a specific event, usually a computer-timed event, where: hh=hours on a 24-hour clock mm=minutes ss=seconds (optional) fs=decimal fraction of a second (optional)

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />